rodsnts/CRWN/README.md

 # CRWN Clothing STORE

-A E-commerce web app made with React using Redux, Hooks, GraphQL and Stripe API.
+An E-commerce web app made with React using Redux, Hooks, GraphQL and Stripe API.